fahim-foysal-097/war-card-game/README.md

 If the two cards played are of equal value, then there is a "war".
 Both players place the next card from their pile face down and then another card face-up.
 The owner of the higher face-up card wins the war and adds all the cards on the table to the bottom of their deck.
 If the face-up cards are again equal then the battle repeats with another set of face-down/up cards.
 This repeats until one player's face-up card is higher than their opponent's.

---> In this version, the game ends if any player has less than minimum cards (e.g. 3) to continue the game
+--> The game ends if a player doesn't have enough cards to play war or ran out of cards

 More information : [Wikipedia](https://en.wikipedia.org/wiki/War_(card_game)) [BycleCards](https://bicyclecards.com/how-to-play/war)